jpsch8/myMathResearch/README.md

 I want to research more about SDE but many prerequisites, have to grind. possibly something about the Black-Scholes model.
 I am trying to make a programme that lets users specify the dimensions of a vector they want to do calculations on and input elements into that vector (it's really hard).
+I am implimenting math concepts from my linear algebra class.
+There are some set theory functions that can help with finding unions, intersections, etc.